acguerr1/imageextraction/README.md

 - `--debug`:
   - **Description**: Keep temporary files for debugging purposes.
-  - **Usage**: Include this flag if you want to retain intermediate files for debugging.
+  - **Usage**: Include this flag if you want to retain intermediate files for debugging, including border_removed image and detection boxes.

 - `--batch_size` (default: `5`):
   - **Description**: Number of PDFs to process in each batch.